reshamas/reshamas.github.io/_posts/1999-01-01-the-gender-imbalance-in-tech.md

     - >In 2018, there were 75,978,000 women aged 16 and over in the labor force, representing 46.9% of the total labor force
     - >In 1999, Women’s labor force participation rate peaked at 60.0%
     - >2024 to 2060:  It is projected to be 55.4% in 2024 and 51.9% in 2060
+    - >Men’s labor force participation rate has decreased since the 1940s.
+It is projected to be 66.1% in 2024 and 62.3% in 2060
     - Source:  [Catalyst](https://www.catalyst.org/research/women-in-the-workforce-united-states/) and BLS (Bureau of Labor Statistics)

 - [Completion Rates for College](https://www.catalyst.org/research/women-in-the-workforce-united-states/)